bevy-cheatbook/bevy-cheatbook/src/programming/system-order.md

 {{#include ../code013/src/programming/system_order.rs:app}}
 ```

-`.before`/`.after` may be used as many times as you need on one system.
+When you have a lot of systems that you need to configure, it can start to

-If you need to apply the same ordering constraints to many systems,
+get unwieldy.
+Consider using [system sets][cb::systemset] to organize and
-consider using [system sets][cb::systemset].
+manage your systems.

 ## Does it even matter?